Alhambra, California 7 Day Weather Forecast

 National Weather Service Los Angeles/Oxnard CA

-Night and morning low clouds and fog will affect the coasts and
+cooler.
+Areas of night through morning low clouds and fog will

 &&